raypulver/kat-cr/README.md

 ## Note

 The URL to Kickass Torrents is expected to change.
-I will try to be diligent about updating the module with the updated domain name, but in case it has not yet been updated, put the new URL into `config/kickass-url.json`
+In case it has not yet been updated, put the new URL into `config/kickass-url.json`

+Always keep your global `kat-cr` updated.

 ## Testing